ux-at-icfnext/data/src/data-we-collect/nsumhss/index.md

     <div class="usa-alert__body"><h4 class="usa-alert__heading">Alert title about merging of N-SSATS & N-MHSS</h4></div>
     <div class="usa-alert__text">
       <p>
-        can contain a <a href="/">link to more info</a> Smiley was monstrous proud of his frog, and well he might be, for fellers that had traveled and been everywheres, all said he laid over any frog that ever they see.
+        can contain a <a href="#">link to more info</a> Smiley was monstrous proud of his frog, and well he might be, for fellers that had traveled and been everywheres, all said he laid over any frog that ever they see.
       </p>
     </div>
     </a>